puppetlabs/puppet-docs/source/puppet/4.3/reference/lookup_quick.md

 * `datadir` --- Optional.
 The default datadir, for any hierarchy levels that omit it.
 It is a relative path, from the root of the environment or module.
 The default is `data`.
 * `hierarchy` --- Optional.
 A hierarchy of data sources to search, in the new format.
 If omitted, it defaults to a single source called `common` that uses the YAML backend.

-The `hierarchy` is an array, and each item in it is a hash.
-Unlike in classic Hiera, each hierarchy level can specify its own backend or use a separate datadir.
+The `hierarchy` is an array of hashes.
+Unlike in classic Hiera, each hierarchy level must specify its own backend, and can optionally use a separate datadir.

-Each hierarchy level has an arbitrary human-readable name, which is used for debugging and for `puppet lookup --explain`.
-If you don't specify any paths to data files, the name will be used as the path.
-(If the name interpolates variables, Puppet will use the pre-interpolation string as the name but the interpolated version as the path.)
+Each hierarchy level can contain the following keys:

+* `name` --- Required.
+An arbitrary human-readable name, used for debugging and for `puppet lookup --explain`.

+    This is also used as the default `path` if you don't specify any paths.
+(If the name interpolates variables, Puppet will interpolate when finding data files but leave it uninterpolated when reporting the level's name.)
+* `backend` --- Required.
+Which backend to use.
+Currently only `yaml` and `json` are supported.
+* `path` --- Optional; mutually exclusive with `paths`.
+The path to a data file.
+Can interpolate variables, to use different files depending on a node's facts.
-You can specify `path` or `paths` in a hierarchy level, but not both; `paths` will be searched in order, and can be easier to read if you have a bunch of consecutive hierarchy levels that use the same backend and datadir.
+* `paths` --- Optional; mutually exclusive with `path`.
+An array of paths to data files, which can interpolate variables.
+This acts like multiple hierarchy levels, and is shorthand for writing consecutive levels that use the same backend and datadir.
+* `datadir` --- Optional.
+A one-off datadir to use instead of the default one specified at top level.

+#### Interpolation

+Variable interpolation in `hiera.yaml` (version 4) works the same way as it does in classic Hiera.
+See [the Hiera interpolation docs][hiera_interpolation] for details.